Skip to content

 The honest bottom line

 Rapamycin's evidence tier in humans is preclinical-plus-short-term: gold-standard animal lifespan data, a couple of randomized human trials on an immune surrogate, and one dedicated one-year human trial (PEARL) that established tolerable safety but not longevity benefit.
-Anyone taking it off-label for aging is acting on a strong mechanism and the best animal evidence in the field — not on proof that it works in people.
+Anyone taking it off-label for aging is acting on a strong mechanism and the best animal evidence in the field — not on proof that it works in people, and should factor in what it costs to source off-label.
 That distinction is the whole story, and it deserves to be stated without softening it in either direction.

 Reviewed against primary sources by the Aminoscope desk